-The Highline Library is a selective Federal Depository Library, which means the library receives a selection of publications from agencies within the United States Federal Government.
-These publications, which may include books, CD-ROMs, maps, posters, pamphlets, and periodicals, contain information on careers, business opportunities, health, research, and many other subjects.
+The Highline Library is a selective and virtual Federal Depository Library, which means the library provides online access to publications from agencies within the United States Federal Government.
+These online publications, which may include books, maps, posters, pamphlets, and periodicals, contain information on careers, business opportunities, health, research, and many other subjects.

-Any search for government publications at Highline should probably begin with One Search (scope: Library Catalog), where you can search for government publications by title, author, subject, SuDoc number, or using keywords.
-One Search (scope: Library Catalog) will tell you the location of the publications we own and whether it is on the shelf or checked out.
+In moving to a virtual depository library, Highline no longer collects print documents.
+Any search for government publications can begin with One Search (scope: Library Catalog), where you can search for government publications by title, author, subject, SuDoc number, or using keywords.

-Federal Digital System is a service of the U.S. Government Printing Office that provides free electronic access to a wealth of important information products produced by the Federal Government.
+Another more complete option is to use the Federal Digital System, a service of the U.S. Government Printing Office that provides free electronic access to a wealth of important information products produced by the Federal Government.
 Use Federal Digital System to search or browse official, full-text information from the three branches of the Federal Government.
 Databases are updated based on their print equivalent and generally date back to 1994.